sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/quests/quest_command_reference.md

 ```
 /**
- * @brief Creates a glowing point where a party gathers to start some event.
- * Use the integer values of x, y, z from the /info commands to get the coordinates.
+ * @brief Checks to see if all members of the party are ready before proceding.
- * There is an equivalent CheckCommand which you can use to check if the party is here.
+ * There is an equivalent ResultCommand which spawns this point.
  * @param stageNo
  * @param x
  * @param y